onflow/ccf/ccf_specs.md

 It is outside the scope of this document to specify individual CCF-based formats or protocols (e.g. events).
 For example, CCF-based formats or protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements".

 It is outside the scope of this document to specify encoding of version numbers for CCF itself, CCF-based formats, or CCF-based protocols.
 For example, CCF-based formats and protocols are free to specify an encoding that uses SemVer, sequence-based versioning, other versioning, or no versioning.
-Some CCF-based formats or protocols may want to specify using CBOR Sequences ([IETF RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) encoded in CCF.
+Some CCF-based formats or protocols may want to specify using CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) encoded in CCF.

 ## Introduction